 Say it: Kohr-REHT-toh

 The meaning of the coffee is so perfect- it’s translated as a “correct coffee” and is an espresso served with a few drops of either grappa, Baileys, Sambuca, or rum.
-It’s very common to see this party in a cup as an after dinner drink, because of, you guessed it, the assistance in digestion!
+It’s very common to see this party in a cup as an after-dinner drink, because of, you guessed it, the assistance with digestion!
 Other than that, it’s typically ordered from about 5pm onwards.
 Un caffè corretto, per favore!